refractionPOINT/lce_doc/outputs.md

 * `is_flat`: take the json output and flatten the whole thing to a flat structure.
 * `is_base64`: instead of escaping binary data to hex, escape it to base64.
 * `is_full_tag`: display the fully qualified tag name instead of the short version.
+* `inv_id`: only send events matching the investigation id to this output (event stream only).
+* `tag`: only send events from sensors with this tag to this output (event stream only).
+* `cat`: only send detections from this category to this output (detect stream only).

 ### File
 Output events and detections to local files.